-Title Yorkshire residents invited for third Covid jabs - before booster scheme agreed Degree of recognition National Media name/outlet Examiner Media type Country United Kingdom Date 18/08/21 Description Huddersfield University pharmaceuticals expert, Dr Hamid Merchant, said boosters were a good idea for some but not everyone.
+Title Yorkshire residents invited for third Covid jabs - before booster scheme agreed Degree of recognition National Media name/outlet Examiner Media type Country/Territory United Kingdom Date 18/08/21 Description Huddersfield University pharmaceuticals expert, Dr Hamid Merchant, said boosters were a good idea for some but not everyone.

 Dr Merchant commented: “Millions of people across the world have been infected with this virus and it is highly likely that it is now going to stay with us forever.